baiboat/HSNet/README.md

 # HSNet

-by Wenchao Zhanga, Chong Fu, Yu Zheng, Fangyuan Zhang, Yanli Zhao, Chiu-Wing Shamg.
+The code for the paper entitled "HSNet: A Hybrid Semantic Network for Polyp Segmentation."

-This repo is the official implementation of (HSNet: A Hybrid Semantic Network for Polyp Segmentation).
+By Wenchao Zhang, Chong Fu, Yu Zheng, Fangyuan Zhang, Yanli Zhao, and Chiu-Wing Shamg.

 ## 1. Introduction